-In connection with the Privatization, USEC entered into a credit facility aggregating \$700.0 million (the "Credit Facility").
-USEC will use the net proceeds from the sale of the senior notes offered by this Prospectus (the "Senior Notes") to repay a portion of borrowings under the Credit Facility, which totaled \$565.0 million at September 30, 1998, and to reduce its commitments under the Credit Facility by \$400.0 million.
-The weighted average interest rate for borrowings under the Credit Facility, including the amortization of fees, amounted to 6.8% for the period ended September 30, 1998.
+In connection with the Privatization, USEC entered into a credit facility aggregating \$700.0 million.
+USEC will use the net proceeds from the sale of the senior notes offered by this prospectus to repay a portion of borrowings under the credit facility, which totaled \$565.0 million at September 30, 1998, and to reduce lenders' commitments under the credit facility by up to \$400.0 million.
+The weighted average interest rate for borrowings under the credit facility, including the amortization of fees, amounted to 6.8% for the period ended September 30, 1998.

-A portion of the indebtedness to be repaid under the Credit Facility is owed to Morgan Guaranty Trust Company of New York ("Morgan Guaranty"), a lender under the Credit Facility.
+A portion of the indebtedness to be repaid under the credit facility is owed to Morgan Guaranty Trust Company of New York, a lender under the credit facility.
 Morgan Guaranty, a wholly owned subsidiary of J.P.
 Morgan & Co.
 Incorporated, is an affiliate of J.P.
 Morgan Securities Inc., an underwriter of this offering.